|

 LEVEL B:

-Level "B" is the level of packing required for
+Level "B" is the level of packing required for protection of material

-Packing designated Level "B" must be designed, in tandem
+Packing designated Level "B" must be designed, in tandem with the

-directly exposed to extremes off climate, terrain, and operational and
+exposed to extremes off climate, terrain, and operational and

 transportation environments.
 It must be able to protect material against